gammapy/gammapy/docs/development/setup.rst

 ----------------

-https://docs.gammapy.org/ contains most of the documentation for Gammapy, including information about Gammapy, the changelog, tutorials,...
+https://docs.gammapy.org/ contains most of the documentation for Gammapy, including information about Gammapy, the changelog, tutorials, ...

-The dev version of the docs may be built and updated with a manual github action.
+The dev version of the docs may be built and updated with a manual GitHub action.
 All the docs are versioned, and each version of the docs is placed in its dedicated version-labelled folder.
 It is recommended to build the docs locally before each release to identify and fix possible Sphinx warnings from badly formatted RST files or failing